dscho/xkcd/content/comics/2025-10-17-planetary-rings.md

 ---
 {{incomplete transcript|Don't remove this notice too soon.}}

-[On the left side of the single panel, a table with words and checkboxes:]
+[On the left side of the single panel, a table with words in one column and checkboxes in the second:]

+[Two Column headers, underlined:]

+Planet

- Planet Rings?
-[Underline]
+Rings?

+[Table entries, by line:]

- Mercury ☐
+Mercury [Unticked checkbox]

- Venus ☐
+Venus [Unticked checkbox]

- Earth ☑ [Red]
+Earth [Originally unticked checkbox, now with a red tick added]

- Mars ☐
+Mars [Unticked checkbox]

- Jupiter ☑
+Jupiter [Ticked checkbox]

- Saturn ☑
+Saturn [Ticked checkbox]

- Uranus ☑
+Uranus [Ticked checkbox]

- Neptune ☑
+Neptune [Ticked checkbox]

-[On the right side of the single panel, a drawing of the Earth from space, with Africa in view.
-Many dots represent the satellites, and most of them are in an ellipse.
-An arrow points to it:]
+[On the right side of the single panel, an illustration of the Earth from space, with Africa most obvious and centrally in view.
+Many dots represent satellites, a lot of them close into the Earth but an even more significant number of them are in a very wide and tilted ellipse depicting a large circular orbit seen from a highly oblique angle.
+A labeled arrow points to it:]

 Geostationary satellite belt

 [Caption below the panel:]

- Astronomy fact: a century ago, Earth didn't have rings, but we have one now!
+ Astronomy fact: A century ago, Earth didn't have rings, but we have one now!
 It's where all the satellite dishes are pointed.